bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

 LOG ENTRY -- 1:35PM (EST)

-I successfully deployed my app to Heroku, but it is still crashing, and the error I'm getting suggests it's a timeout issue or a dyno issue, which I'm not sure I can control.
+I successfully deployed my app to Heroku, but it is still crashing, and the error I'm getting suggests it's a timeout issue or a dyno issue, which I'm not sure I can control (ref: https://devcenter.heroku.com/articles/error-codes#h10-app-crashed).
 That said, I did successfully find and debug/eliminate the following:

 1. Disabled Collectstatic to ensure that the "error" (which isn't happening when running locally) for not having rest_frameork installed.

 2. Fixed issue with Procfile, ensuring that Heroku was able to set up web dynos properly.
 This after eliminating the need for a buildpack reset, and also the placement of the Procfile in the root directory (was originally in the project directory)